- Section 172 Statement

 Interests of the Group - Global Business Integrity Program

 Typically in large companies, the Directors fulfil their duties partly through a governance framework that delegates day-to-day decision making to the employees of the company.
-The Board recognizes that such delegation needs to be part of a robust governance structure, which covers our values, how we engage with our stakeholders and how the Board assures itself that the governance structure and systems of controls continue to be robust.
-Accordingly, the Tapestry Board expects the Company’s directors, as well as officers and employees, to act ethically at all times and to acknowledge their adherence to the Group’s Code of Conduct and the policies comprising the Group’s Global Business Integrity Program.
+The Board recognises that such delegation needs to be part of a robust governance structure, which covers our values, how we engage with our stakeholders and how the Board assures itself that the governance structure and systems of controls continue to be robust.
+Accordingly, the Tapestry Board expects the company's directors, as well as officers and employees, to act ethically at all times and to acknowledge their adherence to the Group’s Code of Conduct and the policies comprising the Group’s Global Business Integrity Program.
 The Global Business Integrity Program consists of the five published documents described below.
 Copies of these documents can be found at https://www.tapestry.com/investors/

 - The Code of Conduct is issued to our employees worldwide and outlines the significant legal and ethical issues that frequently arise in the course of business and describes the key responsibilities all employees, directors and officers are expected to uphold and comply with in conjunction with our values and policies.